-- This position was approved by the NNEC Board of Directors and was implemented during the 2018-2019 school year. - This program continues to be a major asset to NNEC leadership and programming as students are able to ensure that they have a voice regarding decisions made regarding their education and well-being.
-It also gives students experience with job applications, resumes, interviews, and number of other skills that they learn during their time in this position, such as report writing and public speaking. - The continued implementation of this program is contingent on ongoing, predictable and reliable funding.
+- This position was approved by the NNEC Board of Directors and has been implemented since the 2018-2019 school year. - With a return to in-person learning, this program once again continues to be a major asset to NNEC leadership and programming as students are able to ensure that they have a voice regarding decisions made on their education and well-being.
+It also gives students experience with job applications, resumes, interviews, and number of other skills that they learn during their time in this position, such as report writing and public speaking. - This program saw great success once again this year, however, similar to a number of items in this report, continued implementation of this program is contingent on ongoing, predictable and reliable funding